housecurve/housecurve.github.io/docs/appnotes/volumio.md

 ## 2. Get Connected

 HouseCurve measures your audio system by listening to it play a sine sweep test signal.
+There are several way s to do this as described in [connecting](../usage/connecting.md).

 For this app note, we will perform measurements using [externally played sweeps](../usage/connecting.md#externally-played-sweeps).
 This method doesn't require a direct connection to the audio system.
 Instead, we transfer the test signal as a wav file to the audio system and play it manually.
 HouseCurve will measure by listening to the test signal as it is played.